Group20-Project/AND101-project/project_spec.md

 Required Features:

-- user can search for songs
+- user can search for songs - Luiz
-- user can open song links by clicking on song cover image
+- user can open song links by clicking on song cover image - Luiz
-- displayed info will be song name, artist, and cover image.
+- displayed info will be song name, artist, and cover image. - Luiz
+- token authentication - Luiz
+- Mainactivity.kt and Recycler adapter - Luiz
+- xml layout - Evelise and Siddharth

 Stretch Features: